Graphic novel and video game part of Islandmagee witches project hub at Carrickfergus Museum

-Islandmagee witch trials: project hub at Carrickfergus Museum gives unique story a permanent home
+Islandmagee witches: project hub at Carrickfergus Museum gives unique story a permanent home

 It follows the success of ‘Reimagining the Islandmagee Witches’, an interactive exhibition that first ran at the Museum in 2023 as part of a collaborative project between the venue and Ulster University.